Yamuna: Palaeochannels: Sarasvati's tributary

-The present Sarsuti river which originates in the Shivalik hills in Himachal and Haryana border and merges with Ghaggar River near Pehowa is the palaeochannel of Yamuna.
+The present Sarsuti river, which originates in the Shivalik hills in Himachal and Haryana border and merges with Ghaggar River near Pehowa, is the palaeochannel of Yamuna.
 Yamuna changed its course to the east due to a shift in the slope of the Earth's crust caused by plate tectonics.

 Sources: Banderpoonch peak and Yamunotri glacier

 The source of Yamuna lies in the Yamunotri Glacier at an elevation of 6387 m, on the southwestern slopes of Banderpooch peaks, which lie in the Mussoorie range of the Lower Himalayas, north of Haridwar in Uttarkashi district, Uttarakhand.
+It then flows from the mountainous cultural and geographical Mahasu region and then enters the Indo-Gangetic plains of Haryana and Uttar Pradesh.
 Yamunotri temple, a shrine dedicated to the goddess Yamuna, is one of the holiest shrines in Hinduism, and part of the Chota Char Dham Yatra circuit.
 Also standing close to the temple, on its 13 km trek route that follows the right bank of the river, lies Markendeya Tirtha, where the sage Markandeya wrote the Markandeya Purana.

 Current channel

 The river flows southwards for about 200 km, through the Lower Himalayas and the Shivalik Hills Range.
 Morainic deposits are found along the steep Upper Yamuna, highlighted with geomorphic features such as interlocking spurs, steep rock benches, gorges and stream terraces.
 Large terraces formed over a long period of time can be seen in the lower course of the river, such as those near Naugoan.
 An important part of its early catchment area, totalling 2320 km2, lies in Himachal Pradesh.
 The Tons, Yamuna's largest tributary, drains a large portion of the upper catchment area and holds more water than the main stream.
 It rises from the Hari-ki-dun valley and merges after Kalsi near Dehradun.
-The drainage system of the river stretches between Giri-Sutlej catchment in Himachal and Yamuna-Bhilangna catchment in Garhwal, also draining the ridge of Shimla.
+The drainage system of the river stretches between Giri-Sutlej catchment in Himachal Pradesh and Yamuna-Bhilangna catchment in Uttarakhand, also draining the ridge of Shimla.
 Kalanag (6387 m) is the highest point of the Yamuna basin.
 Other tributaries in the region are the Giri, Rishi Ganga Kunta, Hanuman Ganga and Bata, which drain the upper catchment area of the Yamuna basin.